Existence, uniqueness and stability of steady vortex rings of small cross-section: Existence

-The main objective of this paper is to deal with steady vortex rings, which are actually traveling-wave solutions for \eqref{1-7}.
+The main objective of this paper is to study steady vortex rings, which are actually traveling-wave solutions for \eqref{1-7}.
 Thanks to the continuity equation in \eqref{1-1}, we can find a Stokes stream function $\Psi$ such that